To be a notary in the state of Arizona you must meet the following qualifications:

 Yes, Arizona requires that you fill out its notary application on the state website.

-While you can being the application without a bond, you will be asked if you have a bond about halfway through the application process.
-However, if you do you do not have a bond by that point in the application the process becomes rather complicated.
+While you can begin the application without a bond, you will be asked if you have a bond about halfway through the application process.
+However, if you do not have a bond by that point in the application the process, it becomes rather complicated.
 That’s why we highly recommend you purchase the bond before you start the application.

 No, Errors and Omissions Insurance is not a state requirement.
 However, this serves to protect the notary from lawsuits, whereas the $5,000 surety bond does not protect the notary.